splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

   - Kind
   - Service

 For more details about each of these tags, see :ref:`apm-default-span-tags`.
-You can't modify or stop APM from indexing these span tags, but you canindex additional span tags.
+You can't modify or stop APM from indexing these span tags, but you can index additional span tags.
 See :ref:`index-span-tags-instructions` to learn how.

 Cardinality contribution of indexed span tags
 ------------------------------------------------------------